note: this is a combination of 6 articles publishied in a series in 2021.

-In Part 4 of this series about single source publishing systems, we concluded that it is a very good idea to build systems around ecologies of tools that share the same source file format, rather than deciding on the source file format before workflow needs are considered.
+In the above section, we concluded that it is a very good idea to build systems around ecologies of tools that share the same source file format, rather than deciding on the source file format before workflow needs are considered.
 Rather than a ‘file-format-first’ approach, we should move towards a ‘workflow-first’ approach.

 So we need to first consider, at a somewhat simplified level, the operations each of the main categories of stakeholders in a single source publishing system have to perform: